California Jazz Conservatory: Faculty

 San Francisco Bay Area musicians who have taught at the California Jazz Conservatory include pianist Taylor Eigsti, vocalist Kim Nalley, violinist and violist Mads Tolling, singer Madeline Eastman, violinist and arranger Jeremy Cohen of Quartet San Francisco, percussionist John Santos of the Machete Ensemble, singer Joe Bagale of Jazz Mafia, percussionist and vocalist Edgardo Cambón of Candela, flugelhornist Dmitri Matheny, saxophonist Anton Schwartz, singer Kellye Gray, saxophonist Michael Zilber, pianist Mark Levine, horn player Ellen Seeling of Isis, and guitarist Mimi Fox.

 Scholarship

-California Jazz Conservatory students may be awarded scholarships such as the Mark Murphy Vocal Jazz Scholarship first given in 2009.
-Other established endowments include the Jamey Aebersold Scholarship and the William E. Robinson Scholarship.
-About 15% of the students are assisted financially with a scholarship.
+California Jazz Conservatory students were awarded scholarships such as the Mark Murphy Vocal Jazz Scholarship first given in 2009.
+Other established endowments included the Jamey Aebersold Scholarship and the William E. Robinson Scholarship.
+About 15% of the students were assisted financially with a scholarship.
 In 2012 the Eddie Marshall Scholarship Fund was initiated to memorialize longtime faculty member Eddie Marshall, a drummer who worked at the Keystone Korner jazz club in San Francisco's North Beach where he played behind jazz greats such as Dexter Gordon, Stan Getz and Bobby Hutcherson.